CCTV Rules for Society- CCTV Rules and Regulations in India

 Data Security

-• Restrict access to authorized officials.
+• Restrict access to authorised officials.

 • Protect passwords, maintain access logs.